Alexander Archipenko: Early career

-Archipenko moved to Paris in 1908 and quickly enrolled in the École des Beaux-Arts, which he left after a few weeks.
+Archipenko moved to Paris in 1908 and quickly enrolled in the École des Beaux-Arts, which he left after a few weeks because he found it old-fashioned and academic.
+He then decided to work independently, self-studying at museums such as the Louvre, which he attended daily.
+At the Louvre, he was inspired by Egyptian and early Greek art, which he preferred over contemporary art such as Rodin, whom he described as making sculptures that were broken and tortured.
+He then started making sculptures, including "Adam and Eve" in terracotta upon his arrival and then a year later "Head on Knees".
+During this time, his art style was characterized by "heavy generalized masses", which drew inspiration from archaic arts, such as the idols that he had seen near the University of Kyiv when he was growing up.
 He was a resident in the artist's colony La Ruche, among émigré Ukrainian artists: Wladimir Baranoff-Rossine, Sonia Delaunay-Terk, and Nathan Altman.

 After 1910 he had exhibitions at Salon des Indépendants, Salon d'Automne together with Aleksandra Ekster, Kazimir Malevich, Vadym Meller, Sonia Delaunay-Terk, Georges Braque, André Derain, and others.

 In 1912, Archipenko had his first personal exhibition at the Museum Folkwang at Hagen in Germany, and from 1912 to 1914 he was teaching at his own Art School in Paris.